christopherConcannon/devConnector/README.md

 ![MIT license badge](https://img.shields.io/badge/license-MIT-green)

 ## Description
 A social network for developers.
 A pedagogical application built with the MERN stack allowing user to create a developer profile/portfolio, share posts and get help from other developers.
-Built with the MERN stack
+Built with the MERN stack.

 ##### Homescreen
 ![Homescreen Screenshot](./assets/images/screenshot.png)